Strengths Certificate in Higher Education

 January and July, APU Azusa campus (Los Angeles vicinity)

-Anyone interested needs to apply to be a non-degree-seeking student in the Department of Higher Education at Azusa Pacific University and complete all assignments with a B- or above.
-Email email@example.com for more information.
+Apply online as a non-degree-seeking student in the Department of Higher Education at Azusa Pacific University, and complete all assignments with a B- or above.
+Email firstname.lastname@example.org for more information.